Heel Pain & Injury

-It is essential to have you thoroughly assessed to ensure an accurate diagnosis and subsequent treatment.
-Heel pain can also be referred to by a pinched nerve in your lower back, e.g. sciatica.
+You must be thoroughly assessed to ensure an accurate diagnosis and subsequent treatment.
+Heel pain can also be referred to from a pinched nerve in your lower back, e.g. sciatica.
 Neural-origin pain such as sciatica and sural nerve pathologies can be tricky to diagnose and requires the professional opinion of an experienced spinal health care practitioner such as your physiotherapist.

 Who Suffers Heel Pain?